James Milford Day: Texas Republic Ranger

 On March 29, 1839, a company of 80 men commanded by General Edward Burleson had defeated Vicente Córdova and his rebels during a battle near Seguin, Texas, at "Battleground Prairie".
 Córdova survived, but was pursued by Caldwell's Rangers, Seguin militia and members of the Henry Karnes company, thus insuring his departure from Texas.
 While Day and his company were scouting and camped on the Guadalupe River, he was surprised by Cordova's fleeing company.
 Although holding their own, he was severely wounded but survived.
 It was here he would suffer an injury that impaired his ability to walk for the rest of his life.
 Day was a participant in the battle of Plum Creek on August 12, 1840.
 On September 18, 1842, Day fought at the battle of Salado Creek.
 During the war with Mexico, Day served in 1846 and 1847 in Captain McCulloch's Company.

 Later life

 Day would remarry twice.
 After the death of his wives, he would move to Gillespie County in 1879 to be near his son.
-There he died October 22, 1894 and was buried in Brown Cemetery.
+There he died October 22, 1894.